-Travel recommendation system, hybrid recommendation, collaborative filtering, content-based filtering, sentiment analysis, user preferences, and personalized recommendations.
+Travel system, collaborative filtering, content-based filtering, sentiment analysis

 Introduction

 It is important to note that travel recommendation systems are of paramount importance as far as travellers who require recommendations on attractions to visit are concerned.
 Other older approaches like Collaborative filtering and Content based filtering are also used but are also associated with certain deficiencies like sparsity of data and cold start issues.
 This research aims are to introduce and incorporate such traditional techniques with the modern methods such as the sentiment analysis and standardization of attractions preferences to improve the recommendation relevancy and accuracy.